mvsoom/gedankenpolizei/QA.md

 This was done as convenience to sidestep CORS issues during local development.
 Also, as I don't know anything about front-end web development or `three.js`, it was heavily co-written with AI, and a single file is convenient for that.

-## Why encrypted SLOW database?
+## Why is the SLOW database gated?

-Prevents legal issues with Redit content redistribution and reduces possibility of abuse.
-More on this in `SLOW.md`.
+Downloading the SLOW database requires setting `HF_TOKEN_READ` in the `.env` file.
+This prevents legal issues with Redit content redistribution and reduces possibility of abuse.
+More on this in `REDDIT.md`.

 ## What can it do more?